Nixtla/statsforecast/experiments/neuralprophet/README.md

-# ETS is faster and more accurate than NeuralProphet in most cases.
+# ETS is faster and more accurate than NeuralProphet (in most cases).

 We benchmarked on more than 55K series and show that `ETS` improves _MAPE_ and _sMAPE_ forecast accuracy by _33%_ and _18%_, respectively, with _320x_ less computational time over [`NeuralProphet`](https://neuralprophet.com/html/index.html).